 Most of the best nightlife in Panama can be found in either Casco Viejo or in El Cangrejo, I actually had the opportunity to celebrate the New Year in Panama, which was very exciting, and a great time spent on the rooftop at CasaCasco.
 There were fireworks everywhere in the city with lots of celebrations all over late into the early morning.

-Here are some of the best places for a night out in the city:
+Here are some of the best places for a night out in Panama City:

 Salvaje: A luxe restaurant/bar that has one of the trendiest rooftops in Panama City